Southern Regional College is one of the largest Colleges in Northern Ireland and is a UKVI Highly Trusted Sponsor.

-To provide you with help in your financial planning, the College has detailed tuition fees for new international students from September 2014 entry.
+To provide you with help in your financial planning, the College has detailed tuition fees for new international students.
 Any offer of a place at the College is made on the understanding that you have sufficient funds to pay for your tuition fees and your living expenses for the entire duration of your period of study.

 Fees for each course per year are as follows: